sudarshanv01/catchemi/README.md

-# norskov-newns-anderson
+# `CatChemi`

-Implement the expressions for combining the Newns-Anderson model with the Hammer-Norskov for the orthogonalisation term
+Package for performing energy calculations incorporating the Newns-Anderson model of chemisorption with the orthogonalisation term from the Hammer-Norksov model.